nilesh-iiita/nilesh-iiita.github.io/docs/_sources/intro.md

 ::::

-Highly analytical and skilled Bioinformatics Analyst with an extensive research history and meticulous attention to detail always ready to investigate complex problem.
+Highly analytical and skilled Bioinformatics Analyst with an extensive research history and meticulous attention to detail always ready to investigate complex problems.
 Research experience at international research institutes.
-Investigates and researches complex biological systems using Graph Theory and Deep Learning models.
+Studies complex biological systems using Graph Theory and Deep Learning models.

 ::::{grid}